abdullahnaeemmalik/abdullahnaeemmalik.github.io/_talks/limits-and-randomness-deReason.md

 ---

 The works of Kurt Godel, Alan Turing and Gregory Chaitin are summarised.
+I gave this talk as an undergrad in my alma mater.